 acrodysaesthesia, acrodysesthesia (s) (noun)

-Abnormal sensations on the skin; usually with the hands and feet: During the healing process after her legs had been burned, Sally experienced frequent episodes of acrodysesthesia
+An abnormal sensation on the skin, usually on the hands and feet: During the healing process after her legs had been burned, Sally experienced frequent episodes of acrodysesthesia

 which were painful with feelings of tingling, numbness, and even burning pains.